Thank you for visiting Poached Egg Woman!!

-In this beautiful place, I create art.
-The mediums I like to use are watercolours, paper collage and mixed media.
-I love translucence.
+The mediums I like to work with celebrate translucence.
 This draws me both to watercolours and working with layers of translucent rice paper.
-I am inspired by the farm where I live, by the nearby Pheasant Creek Coulee and Qu’Appelle Valley.
-You can have a glimpse of my world by watching this short video, “Roots and Wings”– created by my neighbour in 2016.
+I am inspired by the farm where I live, and by the nearby Pheasant Creek Coulee and Qu’Appelle Valley.
+If you would like to learn more about me, consider watching this video made in Spring 2021.

 Some favourite posts: